-Today, we are focused on providing state-of-the-art, end-to-end solutions that enhance guest and staff experiences and allow our customers to promote their brands.
+Today, we are focused on providing state-of-the-art, end-to-end solutions that enhance guest and staff experiences and assist our customers in promoting their brands.
 We help our customers win the guest recruitment battle and, in turn, grow revenue, reduce costs and increase efficiency.
 This is accomplished by developing and deploying innovative solutions that increase data speed and accuracy, integrate with other enterprise systems and create a common infrastructure for managing guest data thereby enabling more effective management, intelligent upselling, reduced shrinkage, improved brand recognition and better control of the guest relationship.